Mycoplasma Infections (Mycoplasma pneumoniae)

 Mortality/Morbidity

-Recent evidence suggests that M pneumoniae disease is sometimes much more severe than appreciated, even in otherwise healthy children and adults.
-[6] Severe disease is more common in persons with underlying disease or immunosuppression.
+Recent evidence suggests that M pneumoniae disease sometimes is much more severe than appreciated, even in otherwise healthy children and adults.
+[10] Severe disease is more common in persons with underlying disease or immunosuppression.
 Detection of CARDS toxin or antitoxin antibodies in bronchoalveolar lavage fluid obtained from persons with suspected ventilator-associated pneumonias in association with prolonged ventilator course and hypoxemia suggest this organism may be of considerable significance among trauma patients in intensive care units.
-[2]
+[6]

 Children with sickle cell disease and functional asplenia may be at greater risk for severe respiratory tract disease due to M pneumoniae.
 While reports describe fatal cases of mycoplasmal pneumonia, the overall mortality rate is extremely low, probably less than 0.1%.